sematext/docs/docs/tags/index.md

 title: Getting Started with Tags
 description: A Tag is an attribute of a data point (or metric) that could be used for grouping and filtering.

-Tags are a way of adding dimensions to metrics, so they can be filtered, aggregated, grouped, and compared in Sematext Cloud.
+Tags are a way of adding dimensions to observability data (e.g. metrics), so they can be filtered, aggregated, grouped, and compared in Sematext Cloud.
 Using tags enables you to observe and aggregate performance across a number of hosts and narrow the set further based on specific elements.

 Tagging binds different data types in Sematext Cloud, allowing for correlation, data pivoting, and creating actionable metrics and logs.
 This is accomplished with reserved tags that you can find in our [Common Schema](./common-schema).
 Here are some examples: